 - 1 jalapeno, diced (optional)

 - In a medium bowl, add avocados.
-Mash using a potato masher or a fork until it's mostly smooth but still has a few chunks.
+Mash using a potato masher, a fork, or in a molcajete until it's mostly smooth but still has a few chunks.

 - Add all the remaining ingredients and mix together gently with a spoon.